elenamoor/dp-100/docs/code-walkthrough.md

 training_pipeline = Pipeline(workspace=ws, steps=[step1,step2]
 ```
 ### Send data between pipeline steps by using a Pipeline Data object
-*Use the output of one step as the input for the next*
+*Use the output of one step as the input for the next.*
 ```python
 #as_dataset is called here and is passed to both the output and input of the next step.
 from azureml.pipeline.core import PipelineData